mark-watson/hy-lisp-python-book/manuscript/webscrape.md

   data)
 ~~~~~~~~

-Let's use this function in a repl to try out this function:
+Let's test this function in a repl:

 {lang="hylang",linenos=on}
 ~~~~~~~~